 Weeds and pest animals are a major threat to public and private land throughout the Green Wedge.
 Serrated Tussock (see Figure 19) poses the most serious risk to dryland buffer areas due to its effects on pasture.
-However, in areas such as the intensive agriculture precinct and the Western Treatment Plant where there is already intensive farming and a thick, irrigated groundcovers are not as susceptible.
+However, in areas such as the intensive agriculture precinct and the Western Treatment Plant, they are not as susceptible due to thick irrigated groundcover.
 Paterson's Curse (see Figure 21) is present in the dryland buffer environs and throughout the Point Cook Coastal Park and Werribee South coastline, whilst Artichoke Thistle (see Figure 20) and Chilean Needle Grass (see Figure 18) is prevalent across many environments in the Wedge, except those areas already intensively farmed.